neoncrypto/linkedin/articles/cookie_django_dev_to_prod/cookie_django_dev_to_prod_part3.md

 Bi-Weekly Newsletter for subscriber@example.com!

-Thank you for signing up for our newsletter subscriber@example.com!
+Thank you for signing up for the newsletter subscriber@example.com!

 --===============7651893232125371423==
 Content-Type: text/html; charset="utf-8"